View Anna Hammond's Obituary on CourierPostOnline.com and share memories

 |

-Haddonfield - Anna D. Hammond (nee Mazzoli), peacefully passed away on July 6, 2019 with her family by her side.
+Haddon Twp. - Anna D. Hammond (nee Mazzoli), age 90, of Haddon Twp., peacefully passed away on July 6, 2019 with her family by her side.
 Beloved wife to the late William J. Devoted mother of Joan DiMario.
-Dearest grand mom of Michael (Michele) Barr and Jennifer (Anthony) Irvin and great grandmother to Alexis Barr.
+Dearest grandmom of Michael (Michele) Barr and Jennifer (Anthony) Irvin and great grandmother to Alexis Barr.
 Sister of John Mazzoli and the late Victor Mazzoli.
-Relatives and friends are invited to her visitation Thursday morning beginning 9:15 am At Holy Savior Church, 50 Emerald Ave.
-Haddon Twsp, NJ 08108 Funeral Mass 11am.
+Relatives and friends are invited to her visitation Thursday morning beginning 9:15 am at Holy Saviour Church, 50 Emerald Ave.
+Haddon Twp., NJ 08108 Funeral Mass 11am.
 Burial Arlington Cemetery, Pennsauken, NJ.
-To Express online condolences:www.murphyruffenachfuneralhomeinc.com
+To Express online condolences: www.murphyruffenachfuneralhomeinc.com